vaishnavi-1102/Data_Analytics/README.md

 1. Open the cleaned Excel file (e.g., `netflix_titles_cleaned.csv`).
 2. Use Excel filtering, formulas, or visualization tools to analyze the data.
 3. Alternatively, import the dataset into Python or other tools for machine learning or statistical analysis.

+# Task-2
+# Power BI Sales Analysis Dashboard

+## Overview
+This Power BI report provides a comprehensive sales and profit analysis using the Superstore dataset.
+It includes multiple visualizations to explore sales patterns across categories, regions, dates, products, and customer segments.
+The report aims to help stakeholders understand key business drivers and make data-driven decisions.

+## Tools
+- Power BI Desktop
+- Data source: Superstore.csv

+## Key Visuals & Insights

+### Sum of Sales by Category
+- Highlights sales performance across product categories.
+- Technology leads sales, suggesting strong market preference.
+- Most profit comes from select products, advising targeted marketing initiatives.
+- The West region outperforms others in sales.

+### Sum of Sales by Order Date
+- Shows sales variation by order date to identify trends and seasonality.
+- Helps forecast sales growth and plan inventory.

+### Sum of Profit by Product Name
+- Identifies most and least profitable products.
+- Guides inventory and pricing strategies.

+### Sum of Profit by Segment
+- Displays profit distribution across consumer, corporate, and home office segments.
+- Helps tailor marketing efforts to high-value customer groups.

+### Sum of Sales by City
+- Reveals urban markets driving sales.
+- Supports resource allocation to key cities and growth in underperforming areas.

+### Sum of Sales by Region
+- Sales distribution across geographic regions.
+- Highlights strong and weak markets for strategic focus.

+### Sales by Shipping Mode
+- Illustrates how sales are split among shipping options.
+- Useful for optimizing shipping strategies and costs.

+### Quantity Sold by Sub-Category
+- Shows product popularity by quantity sold.
+- Supports inventory management and product focus.

+## How to Use
+- Interact with slicers and filters to explore different facets of the business.
+- Use the report to identify sales and profit drivers, customer preferences, and operational insights.
+- Export the report as PDF or capture screenshots for presentations.

+## Files
+- `Superstore.csv`: Dataset used for analysis (no sensitive data).
+- `SalesAnalysis.pbix`: Power BI report file with all visuals and measures.
+- `README.md`: This documentation file.

+## Recommendations
+- Focus marketing on high performing categories and customer segments.
+- Optimize inventory based on product quantity sold and profit.
+- Improve shipping cost management by analyzing sales by shipping mode.
+- Explore regional opportunities with tailored strategies.

 ## Contact
 For questions, feedback, or collaboration, please contact: [vadlakondavaishnavi2003@gmail.com]